Likithaakorlakunta18/student-management-system/README.md

 # 🎓 Student Management System

 ## 📌 Description
-A desktop application to manage student records efficiently using Python and MySQL.
-It supports CRUD operations with a user-friendly GUI.
+A desktop application to manage student records using Python and MySQL with a simple GUI.

 ---

 ## 🚀 Features
-- ➕ Add Student
+- Add Student
-- ✏️ Update Student
+- Update Student
-- ❌ Delete Student
+- Delete Student
-- 🔍 Search Students
+- Search Students
-- 📊 Data Visualization (Charts)
-- 🔐 Login System (Admin/User)
+- Login System

 ---